 Cooling fins can become damaged or packed full of grass and mud.
 When this happens, the fins are no longer able to circulate air around the engine block to keep it cool.
 When this happens, your Husqvarna could overheat and die in the middle of mowing.

 Solution: Remove the engine cover and clean the cooling fins.
 Replace any damaged fins.

-Too Much Oil or Too Little Oil in Your Husqvarna Mower
+12. Too Much Oil or Too Little Oil

-Too little oil in your Husqvarna mower will cause additional friction in the engine that can cause your engine to overheat and die.
+Low engine oil levels in your Husqvarna mower will cause additional friction in the engine that can cause your engine to overheat and die.

 Solution: Perform your engine oil change according to Husqvarna’s recommendations.
 Always fill oil to the correct oil fill levels.

 If you continue to have problems after correcting your oil level, you should have a small engine mechanic look at the engine to determine if permanent damage was caused to the engine.
 This is often the case when a lawn mower shuts down due to a low engine oil level.

 13. Plugged Husqvarna Mower Deck & Dull Blades

 A mower deck that is packed with grass and other debris can cause the engine to have to work harder because it needs to rotate the blades through the buildup under the deck.

 Running dull blades can also have the same effect putting more load on your engine that can eventually cause it to shut down.